wolf-adam-eily/rnaseq_for_model_plant/README.md

 [37] "9"   "4"   " 26" " 26" " 26" " 26" " 12" " 11" " 10" "9"   "8"   "4"   " 28" " 84" " 28" " 28" " 70" " 28"
 [55] "6"   "3"   "2"   "1"   " 13" " 13" " 13" " 13" "7"   "6"   "3"   "2"   "1"   " 56" " 14" " 14" " 14" " 14"</strong></pre>

-If we compare element 55 across all of our vectors, we see that we have the correct format and information.
+If we compare element 55 across all of our vectors, we see that we have the correct format and  Information.
 Now, let's create our sources and sinks matrix.
 A word of note, these are not truly sources and sinks!
 They connect in both directions.
 Because of this, we will want to make our sources and sinks matrix, a sinks and sources matrix, and then adjoin the two together by rows:

 <pre style="color: silver; background: black;">sources_and_sinks = matrix(0,nrow=72,ncol=2)
 sinks_and_sources = matrix(0, nrow=72, ncol=2)